hackclub/hackclub/workshops/website_mockup_generator/README.md

 }
 ```

-Now, assign the values of `websiteAddress` amd `color` to the value from the text input field using :
+Now, assign the values of `websiteAddress` and `color` to the value from the text input field using :

 ```javascript
 const websiteAddress = document.getElementById("websiteAddress").value;